 North Africa was colonized by Phoenicians from Tyre in the 8th century BC.
 Carthage was infamous for exacting tribute and sacrificing humans.
 Three Punic wars with Rome between 264 and 146 BC destroyed Carthage.
 Under the Roman empire Christianity spread in North Africa; but after 640 CE a Muslim invasion spread across North Africa and into Spain in 711.
 Most Berbers converted to Islam, although they often fought the Arab invaders.
 An independent Idrisid dynasty was founded in 788 in Morocco.
 The Aghlabid dynasty took over Tunis in 797 and conquered Sicily in 831.
 The Fatimids captured Qairawan from the Aghlabids in 909, deposed the last Idrisid ruler at Fez in 921, and took over Egypt in 968.
 Nomadic rebellions challenged Fatimid taxes.

 The ascetic Maliki scholar Ibn Yasin led Guddala and Sanhaja tribes in the holy war of the Almoravids that conquered Sijilmasa in 1053.
 Yusuf ibn Tashfin led Almoravids in Morocco, took over Fez in 1069, and conquered most of Muslim Spain.
 His son 'Ali ibn Yusuf (r.
 1106-43) followed Maliki advisors and persecuted Sufis.
 Ibn Tumart challenged 'Ali ibn Yusuf and led the Almohad movement, which emphasized the unity of God and the Qur'an.
 Almohads fought the Almoravids in Morocco and Spain, confiscating property from those who did not accept their doctrines.
-Almohad caliph al-Nasir (r.
+Almohad Caliph al-Nasir (r.
 1199-1214) defeated the Almoravids by 1206.
 The Hafsids began ruling Ifriqiya and traded with Venice, Pisa, and Genoa.
 Hafsid al-Mustansir (r.
-1249-77) tolerated Christians and was recognized as caliph after the Mongols sacked Baghdad in 1258.
+1249-77) tolerated Christians and was recognized as Caliph after the Mongols sacked Baghdad in 1258.
 Al-Mustansir made peace with crusaders Louis XI and Charles of Anjou and a commercial treaty with Aragon in 1271.
 Marinids fought the Almohads and conquered most of Morocco.
 Marinids and Hafsids introduced madrasas for students of Islamic law, countering the influence of the Sufi brotherhoods.

 Mamluks were military slaves and took over Egypt during the crusades in 1250.
 Al-Nasir Muhammad (r.
 1310-41) redistributed lands as fiefs, taxed agriculture, and lengthened the Alexandria canal.
 Muslim poets and scholars thrived in wealthy Egypt, but Christians were persecuted.
 Circassians like Barquq (r.
 1382-99) replaced Turkish slaves.
 Barsbay (r.
 1422-38) gained wealth by monopolizing sugar and taxing the spice trade from India.
 Egypt fought a war for five years against the Ottomans over Cilicia during the reign (1467-96) of Sultan Qait Bay.